EntireTwix/ccash_python_client/README.md

 `git clone https://GitHub.com/FearlessDoggo21/CCashPythonClient`

-You will then be able to import the python module and remove this README if you wish.
+You will then be able to import the python module. \
+It is requested that the README remains in the directory.
+The license must remain.

 `import CCashPythonClient as CCash`